-There's no question that the Pixel 5 is debuting in a very crowded marketplace, likely during the worst time of year to release a phone.
-Apple's releasing four new iPhones within a few weeks, including a new iPhone 12 mini that starts at the same $699 price as the Pixel.
-And Samsung just released the superlative Galaxy S20 FE, while the OnePlus 8T offers a lot of value for just $50 more, at $749.
+There's no question that the Pixel 5 debuted in a very crowded marketplace, likely during the worst time of year to release a phone.
+Apple released four new iPhones within a few weeks of the Pixel 5, including the iPhone 12 mini that starts at the same $699 price.
+And Samsung had just released the superlative Galaxy S20 FE, while the OnePlus 8T offered a lot of value for just $50 more, at $749.

 At $699, it's pretty difficult to make the case for the Pixel 5, even after I've gushed about it for damn near 6,000 words.
 It's an easy phone to love but a hard one to recommend in the face of such stiff competition.